 An avid outdoorswoman, growing up in the UP of Michigan on a family-owned fishing and hunting resort.
 Currently lives in the Hiawatha National Forest

 Attended and assisted with numerous public and private BFRO expeditions

 She and the Florida BFRO group organized South Florida Expedition 2008, North Florida Expedition 2008 and Central Florida Expedition in 2009.

 She and the Michigan BFRO group organized the Lower-Michigan Expedition in 2011, Michigan UP Expeditions in 2012, 2013 and 2015.
-She will be co-organizing the 2016 Michigan UP Expedition 2012.
+She will be co-organizing the 2016 Michigan UP Expedition 2013.